Routing

 In this case, only the locale prefix and a potentially matching domain are used to determine the locale.

-By default, the middleware will set a cookie called NEXT_LOCALE
+will set a session cookie called NEXT_LOCALE

 By default, the cookie will be configured with the following attributes: